Vargodl/DVwords-WeekenStrung/README.md

 A bit of a (covid negative x 2) cold.
 Wispy cotton clogging my lateral cerebral ventricles.
 I REFUSE to get covid but how did i catch an URI?

+I finished The Paris Bookseller yesterday--surprised to learn that the current Shakespeare and Company is not the kegacy Shakespeare and Company that Sylvia Beach had.
+She clised that due to WWII and George Whitman (unclear if he was related to Wal, who was a big piece of Slyvia's store) opened what was originally called La Mistral (another American bookstore in Paris) at a different location where it currently still is.
+He renamed it Shakespeare and Company to honor the original...and named his daughter Sylvia...who now runs it.

+i started reading Nabokov's Despair today  Will (re-)read Hemingway's Mobile Feet before our upcoming trip.

 “Touch me.
 Soft eyes.
 Soft soft soft hand.
 I am lonely here.
 O, touch me soon, now.
 What is that word known to all men?
 I am quiet here alone.
 Sad too.
 Touch, touch me.”

 Excerpt From Ulysses James Joyce